National Automated Clearing House

 In March 2017, NPCI via a circular notified a paperless way for corporates to register NACH mandates for its customers, which can be later used to debit customer accounts.

 Electronic Clearing Service

-Electronic Clearing Service, or ECS, is an electronic clearing service that facilitates funds transfer between bank accounts.
+Electronic Settling Service, or ECS, is an electronic clearing service that facilitates funds transfer between bank accounts.
 The service was started by Reserve Bank of India providing, both, debit and credit which can be used to pay utility bills.

 API based e-mandate process

 User can authenticate a NACH API e-mandate on the web.
 The customer gets directed to the NPCI website, where customer has to choose their bank, and then authenticate via one of the two methods - 1.
 Net banking credentials 2.
 Debit card.
 Kotak Mahindra Bank became the first bank to allow customers to choose both methods for authentication.
 Since then, 38 banks allow customers to authenticate API based e-mandates as of September 2019.

 API based E-mandate process is expected to make the process fast, frictionless and paperless.